Hi, I’m Cennydd. Yes, it’s Welsh.

 I hold an MSc in Information Technology from The University of Nottingham, and now live in London with my wife Anna and cat Beemo.
 I spend my spare time playing chess, cooking, and enjoying cricket, golf, and football.

-This week, I’m planning a US tour and plugging away at Chapter 2 ‘Do No Harm?’ of Future Ethics.
+This week, I’m finishing Chapter 2 ‘Do No Harm?’ of Future Ethics and headed to Russia for the World Cup.